-How do I preserve old paint can lables and receipts?
+How do I preserve old paint can labels and receipts?

 Q. Dear Donia,